exercism/docs/contributing/chestertons-fence.md

 "But people wouldn't do that generally" you may argue.
 True, for some languages where it takes 0.5s to run the tests.
 But for languages that take 20s to run the tests, having to wait an extra 20s to submit is incredibly frustrating for students, and so skipping the final tests would become common-place.

+Regardless of where this conversation ends up, it's clear that there's a lot more complexity involved here than it first seems.
+There are technical challenges to consider, workflow problems to think about, and the realisation that tracks differ widely enough something that is quick and easy for one is painful for another.

 So rather than posing the suggestion of "why not run the tests before submission", let's ask a question: "Why do people post solutions that don't pass the tests?"
 And then things get interesting.
 The general answer is because they're stuck or confused.